 Following a massive response to the region’s first-of-its-kind online charity store which launched midway through COVID-19’s lockdown in April, Thrift For Good is opening its first retail store on The Palm Jumeirah next weekend.

-Rehoming a variety of preloved items, Thrift For Good raises funds for children’s charity, Gulf For Good – and was founded by the charity’s former Operations Manager, Jen Sault.
+Rehoming a variety of secondhand items, Thrift For Good raises funds for children’s charity, Gulf For Good – and was founded by the charity’s former Operations Manager, Jen Sault.

 “The demand and appreciation for good-quality, second-hand items in Dubai is growing, and thanks to the support from the community, we’re delighted to open our first retail store,” said Jen.
 “This is a great opportunity for us to make charity thrift accessible to a wider audience in Dubai, reduce waste and raise even more funds for children around the world in partnership with Gulf for Good”.

 Engaging some 100 volunteers, 250 donors and more than 350 customers since it’s conception, TFG or, as its team lovingly calls it ‘The People’s Store’, has gained incredible support from eco-conscious consumers, humanitarians and fashion lovers across the city, with the physical store giving both existing and new customers the chance to shop with enhanced transparency and communication.